TomHarrop/ird-5acc-paper/ms/manuscript.md

 # Results

-> *Notes on phenotype:*

-> *More primary branch do not correlate with increased rachis length but with reduced internode length.*

 Domesticated rice, when compared to wild rice, produces more seeds.
 It also produces more spikelets, since in rice each spikelet makes one single seed.

-Please remind that: since seed and spikelet number are the same in rice, hereafter we always refer to spikelet number, because  this is the trait that we have explicitly measured.
+Indeed, hereafter we will discuss spikelet number instead of seed number.

-To lodge and to find space for those extra spikelet, necessary for high yield and high productivity, domesticated rice must adapt and change the structure of its panicle.
+To lodge and to find space for those extra spikelet that increase yield and productivity, domesticated rice must adapt and change the structure of its panicle.

-Hereby we describe how the panicles of domesticated rices evolved to lodge more spikelets at the phenotypic level.
-We also explore how those phenotypes are determined genetically and transcriptomically.
+Hereby we describe how panicles of domesticated rice evolved at the phenotypic level to lodge more spikelets.
+We also explore how those phenotypic changes are determined genetically and transcriptomically.

 ## In panicles of Asian and African rice, farmers selected for a similar phenotype

-We have measured panicle traits in ***(around)*** 100??? rice accessions of African and Asian rice.
-We show that accessions that have been domesticated independently have similar phenotypes.
+We have measured panicle traits of ***100???*** African and Asian rice accessions.
+We show that, accessions that have been domesticated independently have similar phenotypes.

 The ***100???*** rice accessions belong to 4 rice species: the wild African rice *Oryza barthii*, the wild Asian rice *Oryza Rufipogon*, the domesticated African rice *Oryza glaberrima* and the domesticated Asian rice,  *Oryza sativa*.
 We have measured ***approximatively???*** 20 accessions per species and 10 plants per accession.